ronit-bhati/ronit-bhati/README.md

 ## Hey there!

-I am an 15 year old Student, Programmer and Linux enthusiast from Delhi, India.
+I am a 15 year old Student, Programmer and Linux enthusiast from Delhi, India.

 * Working in Python and JavaScipt from a long time.
 * A learning web developer.
 Working with Django, JavaScipt, HTML, CSS, learning React Js.